kimsjune/gitTest/README.md

 Following best practice, I would have to create a new branch before every new addition/modification is made.
 Could be unrealistic...
 What happens to files outside of terminal when I change branches?
 How would file explorer know which branch I am on?
 The file explorer DOES know which branch I am on.
 Git is actually adding/removing files depending on which branch I am on.
 But this could still get confusing.
 I would have to constantly check if I'm on the right branch when I look for files.

+EDIT: 06/15/23
+Right after `git push origin main`, always do `git checkout dev` and avoid making changes to local main *ever*.

 Step 1: create a new branch
 ```